petri-labs/kaiju/docs/intro/stablecoin.md

-We have made a slight change to the overcollateralization method by also defining **Basic LTV**, which is generally less than LTV, i.e., the user can only mint FUSD at the Basic LTV ratio of the collateral value in the most basic case; if the user wants to achieve the maximum LTV ratio, it must burn a certain amount of FURY, which we call the ratio of the maximum burned FURY value to the minted FUSD value as **CLR (Catalytic Fury Ratio)**.
+We have made a slight change to the overcollateralization method by also defining **Basic LTV**, which is generally less than LTV, i.e., the user can only mint FUSD at the Basic LTV ratio of the collateral value in the most basic case; if the user wants to achieve the maximum LTV ratio, it must burn a certain amount of KAIJU, which we call the ratio of the maximum burned KAIJU value to the minted FUSD value as **CLR (Catalytic Kaiju Ratio)**.
 Taking the previous example, with an LTV of 67%, a Basic LTV of 45%, and a CLR of 2%, a user can mint a maximum of 45 $FUSD when the collateral value is
-$100; if the user tries to mint 67 $FUSD, he needs to burn $67 * 2% = $1.34 worth of FURYs; if he tries to mint 55 $FUSD, he needs to burn $55 * 2% * ( 55% - 45%) / (67% - 45%) = $0.5 value of FURY, where the CLR involved in the calculation
+$100; if the user tries to mint 67 $FUSD, he needs to burn $67 * 2% = $1.34 worth of KAIJUs; if he tries to mint 55 $FUSD, he needs to burn $55 * 2% * ( 55% - 45%) / (67% - 45%) = $0.5 value of KAIJU, where the CLR involved in the calculation
 is adjusted by the position of the actual LTV in a linear scale between the Basic LTV and the maximum LTV.
 The formula
 is: